Attis: History

 An Attis cult began around 1250 BCE in Dindymon (today's Murat Dağı of Gediz, Kütahya, Turkey).
 He was originally a local semi-deity of Phrygia, associated with the great Phrygian trading city of Pessinos, which lay under the lee of Mount Agdistis.
 The mountain was personified as a daemon, whom foreigners associated with the Great Mother Cybele.

 In the late 4th century BCE, a cult of Attis became a feature of the Greek world.
-The story of his origins at Agdistis, recorded by the traveller Pausanias, have some distinctly non-Greek elements.
+The story of his origins at Agdistis, as recorded by the traveller Pausanias, have some distinctly non-Greek elements.

 Pausanias was told that the daemon Agdistis initially bore both male and female sexual organs.
-The Olympian gods feared Agdistis and they conspired to cause Agditis to accidentally castrate themself.
-Blood from the wounded Agdistis spilled onto the soil and from this an almond tree grew.
-Later, Nana, a daughter of the river-god Sangarius, picked an almond from this tree and laid it in her bosom.
-The almond disappeared and she found herself pregnant before eventually giving birth to and abandoning the infant Attis.
+The Olympian gods feared Agdistis and conspired to cause Agdistis to accidentally castrate itself, ridding itself of its male organs.
+From the hemorrhage of Agdistis germinated an almond tree.
+When the fruits ripened, Nana, daughter of the river Sangarius, took an almond, put it in her bosom, and later became pregnant with baby Attis, whom she abandoned.